torrejonv/teranode/docs/architecture/teranode-architecture.md

   - **TX Meta Store**: Keeps track of the status of transactions within the system.

 2. **Overlay Services**:
   - **Legacy P2P Network Bridge**: This service handles the legacy peer-to-peer communications within the blockchain network.
-As older (legacy) nodes will not be able to directly communicate with the newer (UBSV) nodes, this service acts as a bridge between the two types of nodes.
+As older (legacy) nodes will not be able to directly communicate with the newer (Teranode) nodes, this service acts as a bridge between the two types of nodes.
   - **Peer-to-Peer Bootstrap Service**: This service handles node discovery, managing connections with peer nodes in the network.
   - **Coinbase Overlay Service**: This service tracks and stores the Coinbase transactions, which are the first transactions in a block that create new coins and reward miners.